Considerations for Pricing Your Wedding Photography Business Collection Packages – Best Practices

 That study ‘raised the hypothesis that the presence of choice might be appealing as a theory,’ Professor Iyengar said last year, “but in reality, people might find more and more choice to actually be debilitating.’"

 Based on our experience, most client's will want to go with your mid-level package.
 Your 3 package structure will essentially operate on a bell curve - with some clients wanting less coverage at a lower cost, a few clients wanting your "best" package, and most wanting your middle offering.
-If you find you're clients are only flocking to your lowest package, you may want to reevaluate your package(s).
+If you find your clients are only flocking to your lowest package, you may want to reevaluate your package(s).

 #3).
 Transparency in pricing